Amplifier Circuit Diagrams

 Testing the Power Amplifier Circuit:

-The input is provided by connecting an AC signal voltage source to the coupling capacitor of the preamplifier stage after the circuit has been built and drawn on Multisim.
-The input voltage is set to 4Vpp and the frequency is set to 1kHz.
-The output is calculated by connecting a Wattmeter with the voltage terminals across an 8Ohm load resistor and the current terminals between the output terminal and the load resistor.
-We can see that the highest output power is roughly 200W.
+After constructing and simulating the circuit on Multisim, the input is sourced from an AC signal voltage by connecting it to the coupling capacitor in the preamplifier stage.
+The input voltage is configured to be 4Vpp with a frequency of 1kHz.
+To measure the output power, a Wattmeter is connected, with its voltage terminals bridging an 8Ohm load resistor and its current terminals positioned between the output terminal and the load resistor.
+It’s evident that the maximum output power reaches approximately 200W.

 Applications of Power Amplifier Circuit: